John H. McGee: Korean War

-At the start of Korean war, Lieutenant Colonel John H. McGee was ordered to 8th US Army Headquarters in the Naktong Perimeter of South Korea.
+At the start of Korean War, Lieutenant Colonel John H. McGee was ordered to 8th US Army Headquarters in the Naktong Perimeter of South Korea.
 He was assigned the Miscellaneous Division of its G3 under Colonel William H. Bartlett, 8th US Army Chief of Operations.
 It was an assigned where his experience during World War II was put into used as it conducts guerilla operations in North Korea.
 When Far East Command assumed the responsibility of the guerilla operations in North Korea.
-He was ordered to organized a commando type unit to infiltrate, deep penetration, and collect enemy information after Far East Command organized 1st Raider Company after North Koreans broke through Naktong Perimeter.
+He was ordered to organized a commando type unit to infiltrate, deep penetration, and collect enemy information after Far East Command organized 1st Raider Company after North Koreans broke through Nakdong Perimeter.
 His unit was named 8th Army Ranger Company.
-He established Ranger Training Center at Kijang, South Korea.
-The success of his Ranger Training Center led to his appointment to command and established United Nations Reception Center (UNRC) at Taegu University upon orders of Lieutenant General Walton H. Walker commander of 8th US Army.
-In July 1951 he was ordered to United States to attend Army War College at Carlisle, Pennsylvania.
+He established Ranger Training Center at Gijang, South Korea.
+The success of his Ranger Training Center led to his appointment to command and established United Nations Reception Center (UNRC) at Daegu University upon orders of Lieutenant General Walton H. Walker commander of 8th US Army.
+In July 1951 he was ordered to United States to attend the Army War College in Carlisle, Pennsylvania.

 Later life

 McGee was promoted to brigadier general and was posted in Fort Lewis, Washington.
-He retired from US Army in 1961.
-He was inducted into the Ranger Hall of Fame in 1995.
-He wrote his book Rice and Salt.
+He retired from United States Army in 1961, and was inducted into the Ranger Hall of Fame in 1995.
+He wrote his book, Rice and Salt.